jruns/wp-utilities/README.md

 Or activate the utility on the WP Performance Utilities wp-admin options page.

 ### Remove Versions
-This utility removes versions and other query string parameters from the source urls of external scripts and styles on the frontend.
+This utility removes versions from the source urls of external scripts and styles on the frontend.
 This can improve browser and CDN caching.

 Add this to your wp-config.php file to activate the utility:
 ```php